 We are regularly audited by one of our clients according to the BRC Global Standard for Food Safety.

-We have also been approved for organic production (Debio), and are guaranteed doping-free (Informed Sports, Cambridge, UK) Our working environment and social responsibility has been checked (Sedex), and we are certified for raw materials from sustainable fisheries and fleets (Friend of the Sea).
+We have also been approved for organic production (Debio), and are guaranteed doping-free (Informed Sports, Cambridge, UK).
+We are certified for raw materials from sustainable fisheries and fleets (Friend of the Sea).

 Faun exports products to many countries in all parts of the world.
 We have lengthy experience with the bureaucratic challenges associated with this, in both Norway and our recipient countries.
 We maintain an overview of the regulations and documentation requirements, as well as requirements for registration and approval.